ethereum/EIPs/SIPS/sip-35.md

  - Burn all sETH
  - Calculate and deduct interest(5%) and minting fee(50 bips) in ETH
   - Fee Distribution.
 Purchase sUSD with ETH from Depot then call `FeePool.donateFees(feeAmount)` to record fees to distribute to SNX holders.
-  - The interest is calculated continuously accounting for the high variability of sETH loans.
+  - The interest is calculated based on a simple interest over the 3 months period per second.
-  - Using [continuous compounding](https://www.investopedia.com/terms/c/continuouscompounding.asp), the ETH interest on 100 sETH loan over a year would be `100 × 2.7183 ^ (5.0% × 1) - 100 = 5.127 ETH`
+  - Using this formula, the ETH interest on 100 sETH loan over a year would be `100 × (5.0% / 31536000) * time in seconds) - 100 = ~0.5 ETH`
  - Send remainder ETH back to loan creator address

 ### sETH contract